top of page

 You have the right to:

-• Request access to your data.
+• Request access to your personal data.

-• Request corrections or deletions.
+• Request corrections or deletion of data.

 • Withdraw consent at any time.